flowx-ai/docs-flowx/docs/platform-setup-guides/flowx-engine-setup-guide/flowx-engine-setup-guide.md

 * `SPRING_KAFKA_BOOTSTRAP_SERVERS` - the address of the Kafka server, it should be in the format "host:port"

-* `KAFKA_AUTH_EXCEPTION_RETRY_INTERVAL` - the interval between retries after AuthorizationException is thrown by KafkaConsumer
+* `KAFKA_AUTH_EXCEPTION_RETRY_INTERVAL` - the interval between retries after AuthorizationException is thrown by Kafka consumer

 * `KAFKA_MESSAGE_MAX_BYTES` - this is the largest size of the message that can be received by the broker from a producer.